-We are also conscious of our impact on the environment and therefore focus on water conservation through our 5R approach - reduction at source, reuse, recycling, recovery and rethinking alternative and improved solutions for it.
-We have successfully reduced our specific water consumption over the last few years.
-We also engage in providing education and skill training by supporting the education of ~1,200 students in Ira International School and collaborating with ITI Nagpur and ITI Butibori, respectively.
+We are also conscious of our impact on the environment and therefore focus providing education and skill training by supporting the education of ~1,200 students in Ira International School and collaborating with ITI Nagpur and ITI Butibori, respectively.

 Besides, the health of our people and the communities around us is very important for the realisation of our vision.
 Therefore, we are actively engaged in several healthcare initiatives like free health check-up and eye camps in and around our plant.
 We also support pulse polio immunisation drive in the area.